LONGWOOD UNIVERSITY BOARD OF VISITORS BYLAWS

 - Election.
 The officers shall be elected at the annual meeting of the Board and

 - Vacancies.
-A vacancy in any office shall be filled by the Board for the unexpired term, following the procedures for regular elections, at the next regular meeting or a special meeting called for this purpose.
+A vacancy in any office shall be filled by the Board for the unexpired term, following the procedures for regular elections, at the next regular meeting or a special meeting called for such purpose.

 - Term.
 No member of the Board shall be eligible to serve more than two consecutive terms in office as Rector, Vice Rector, or Secretary.

-The Rector shall have the power to appoint all standing committees (except the Executive Committee), and require the proper preservation of a record of the Board's proceedings by the Secretary.
+The Rector shall have the power to appoint all committees (except the Executive Committee), and require the proper preservation of a record of the Board's proceedings by the Secretary.
 Upon the request of the Board, he shall act as its spokesman or representative.
 He shall perform such additional duties as may be required by law or by the direction of the Board.

-Whenever the office of the President becomes vacant or a vacancy is impending, the Rector shall appoint a special committee from among the membership of the Board to seek and recommend to the Board a person to fill the vacancy.
+Whenever the office of the President becomes vacant or a vacancy is imminent, the Rector shall appoint a special committee from among the membership of the Board to seek and recommend to the Board a person to fill the vacancy.
 This special committee may be chaired by the Rector, and the committee shall consist of no fewer than five members.

-*The masculine pronoun, used throughout the by laws, is intended to denote both sexes.
+*The masculine pronoun, used throughout the bylaws, is intended to denote both sexes.

 Section 2.
 Special meetings of the Board may be called by the Rector or by any three Board members and shall be held at such dates, times, and places specified in the call for the special meeting.
 No matter may be considered at any special meeting which was not included in the call, except by a two thirds vote of the members present at such meeting.